A note on disjointness and discrete elements in partially ordered vector spaces: Disjointness in partially ordered spaces

 \begin{example} Let $V=\R^3$ with the positive cone $V_p=\{(x,y,z): x>0, y\geq 0, z\geq 0\}\cup \{(0,y,z): y\geq 0, z\geq 0\}$.
 Then $V_p$ is not an $M$-cone.
 For example, if $u=(1,1,1)$ and $v=(0,2,0)$ then the set $\{u,v\}^L$ is nonempty but it has no maximal elements.
 On the other hand, if $a=(0,1,0)$ and $b=(0,0,1)$ then $a\pperp b$.
 Note also that $V$ is not pre-Riesz.
 To see this, let $x=(0,1,0)$, $y=(1,1,0)$ and $z=(1,0,0)$.
 If $w=(w_1,w_2,w_3)\in \{x+z,y+z\}^U$ then $w\geq (1,1,0)$ and $w\geq (2,1,0)$ so that $w_1> 2$ and $w_2\geq 1$.
 Then $w-x=(w_1,w_2-1,w_3)\in V_p$ and $w-y=(w_1-1,w_2-1,w_3)\in V_p$, so $w\in \{x,y\}^U$ but $z\notin V_p$. \end{example}

 Although the definition of $D$-disjointness is limited to positive elements, it is more general than the notion of disjointness, as far as positive elements are concerned.
-This result was proved for pre-Riesz spaces in \cite[Proposition 4.1.9]{pre}, where the proof used methods involving embedding the pre-Riesz space into its vector lattice cover.
+The fact that $D$-disjointness implies disjointness was proved for pre-Riesz spaces in \cite[Proposition 4.1.9]{pre}, where the proof used methods involving embedding the pre-Riesz space into its vector lattice cover.
 We will show below in Theorem \ref{alternative} that this result holds in any partially ordered space using elementary methods.
 For the proof we need the following simple lemma.

 \begin{lemma} Let $(V,\leq)$ be a partially ordered vector space.
 Then $x\pperp y$ if and only if $\alpha x\pperp \alpha y$ for all $0\leq \alpha \in \R$. \end{lemma}

 \begin{bproof} Assume that $x\pperp y$ and $0\leq w\in \{\alpha x , \alpha y\}^L$.
 The case $\alpha =0$ is trivial, so let $\alpha >0$.
 Then $0\leq \frac{1}{\alpha}w\in \{x , y\}^L$, by \eqref{scalar_multipl}.
 By assumption, $0\in \mmax \{x , y\}^L$ which implies that $\frac{1}{\alpha}w\leq 0$.
 Consequently, $w=0$ and hence $0\in \mmax \{\alpha x , \alpha y\}^L$.
 Thus $\alpha x\pperp \alpha y$.
 The converse implication is evident by choosing $\alpha =1$. \end{bproof}